-- 1 Touch settings icon → Settings tab Settings . - 2 Touch the Demo Mode button.
+- 1. Touch the settings icon $\longrightarrow$ $\rightarrow$ Settings tab - 2.
+Touch the Demo Mode button.

-NOTE When the HemoSphere advanced monitoring platform runs in Demo Mode, all audible alarms are disabled
+When the HemoSphere advanced monitoring platform runs in Demo Mode, all audible alarms are disabled.

-3 Select the demonstration monitoring mode:
+3. Select the demonstration monitoring mode:

-Invasive: See chapter 9: HemoSphere Swan-Ganz Module Monitoring for details on monitoring with the HemoSphere Swan-Ganz module and Invasive monitoring mode.
+Invasive: See chapter 9: HemoSphere Swan-Ganz Module Monitoring on page 165 for details on monitoring with the HemoSphere Swan-Ganz module and Invasive monitoring mode.

-Minimally-Invasive: See chapter 10: Monitoring with the HemoSphere Pressure Cable for details on monitoring with the HemoSphere pressure cable and Minimally-Invasive monitoring mode.
+Minimally-Invasive: See chapter 10: Monitoring with the HemoSphere Pressure Cable on page 186 for details on monitoring with the HemoSphere pressure cable and Minimally-Invasive monitoring mode.

-Non-Invasive: See chapter 11: HemoSphere ClearSight Module Noninvasive Monitoring for details on monitoring with the HemoSphere ClearSight module and Non-Invasive monitoring mode.
+Non-Invasive: See chapter 11: HemoSphere ClearSight Module Noninvasive Monitoring on page 196 for details on monitoring with the HemoSphere ClearSight module and Non-Invasive monitoring mode.